moditect/oss-quickstart/oss-quickstart-simple-template/README.md

 ## Build

 This project requires Java 17 or newer for building.
-It comes with the Apache https://github.com/takari/maven-wrapper[Maven wrapper], i.e. a Maven distribution will be downloaded automatically, if needed.
+It comes with the Apache [Maven wrapper](https://github.com/takari/maven-wrapper), i.e. a Maven distribution will be downloaded automatically, if needed.

 Run the following command to build this project: